The Host Is Not the Owner

 - I’ve heard of people “killing” their original self and being replaced by their tulpa.
 Is that real?
 Is it dangerous?

 - What happens when the host becomes “just another tulpa” – one perspective among many, all wanting time fronting?
+I’ve met someone who says that they live like multiple people sharing a body, and they seem genuine.
+Is that real?

 - My host went dormant.
 I’m the tulpa, and now I’m managing this life.
 I feel grief – and guilt, like I stole something.
 How do I deal with this?